rpatterson/iiswsgi/README.rst

     provider that invokes the ``iswsgi_install.exe`` `MSDeploy Install Bootstrap`_ script.
 Most packages will want to install into a `virtualenv`_ by including a ``-e`` option to ``iiswsgi_install.exe``.

+    The `build_msdeploy`_ command can be used to write `runCommand option attributes`_ into the hash that MSDeploy uses when processing the manifest during installation.
+Most apps will want to include the ``successReturnCodes="0x0"`` attribute to ensure that failures in the command are reported back to the user.
+Many apps will also want to adjust the ``waitAttempts="5"`` and/or ``waitInterval="1000"`` attributes to give the commands enough time to complete.

     Another ``runCommand`` provider can be placed in ``Manifest.xml.in`` to invoke `paster request`_ to test the app